machine-moon/scrabble/README.md

 - **Position.java**: Helper class for handling positions on the game board, used in tile placement.
 - **TileBag.java**: Manages the pool of tiles available for drawing by players, implementing the tile drawing and tracking remaining tiles.
 - **wordlist.txt**: Contains a list of valid words for the Scrabble game, used by the `Model` to validate word submissions.
-- **board_config.xml, board_invalid.xml, board_valid.xml**: Different configurations of the board that can be loaded into the game.

 - src/view
 - **View.java**: The graphical user interface (GUI) for the game, displaying the board status, player points, and messages, and updating automatically on `Model` changes.